Prolu7/Prolu7/README.md

 my real name is Jan and I have so many hobbies I have no clue how to manage the time for all.

 - 🐱‍💻 I'm an intermediate programmer in C#
-- 🌱 I'm currently learning a bit of python/micropython
+- 🌱 I'm currently learning C++
-- ⚡ I do a lot of electronics stuff
+- ⚡ I do electronics stuff
 - 🦠 I like microcontrollers
 - 🎨 I like being creative
 - 🎵 I make music